Never set a dog up to fail

 Prey Drive

-You may have never seen this form of behaviour from your doggy before but we have noticed that prey drive can be triggered whilst in our larger day care environment and it is then very hard to train and support your dog to decrease the drive once it’s triggered.
+You may have never seen this form of behaviour from your dog before but we have noticed that prey drive can be triggered whilst in our larger day care environment and it is then very hard to train and support your dog to decrease the drive once it’s triggered.
 As their prey drive is high, they find it hard to concentrate and enjoy their time with friends which causes stress.

 Greyhounds, Irish Wolfhound and Scottish Deerhound .